Psychologies. Written by Manashantii Tuesday 22nd March 2016

 - 1. Psychologist is a Psychology Graduate.
 Psychologist is a graduate who studied the of Science of Mind and Behaviour, developmental psychology, relational psychotherapy and Statistics.
 A psychology graduate is an academic and not a practitioner.

-- 2. A Clinical Psychologist is a psychology graduate who has specialised in a post-graduate course in Clinical Psychology.
+- 2. A Clinical Psychologist is a psychology graduate who has specialised in a post-graduate course in Clinical Psychology and is a practitioner.
 A Clinical Psychologist uses Therapeutic treatment through scientific assessments of mental well being, talking therapy and is educated in mental illness, some neuroscience and some neurology.

 - 3. Psychotherapist uses Therapeutic treatment through communication; psychotherapist is also educated in mental illness, neuroscience and assessment skills.